 Washington State's Charter School Act (RCW 28A.710) was enacted on April 3, 2016.
-The primary purpose of Washington's Charter School Act is to allow flexibility to innovate in areas such as academic achievement of at-risk student populations.
+The primary purpose of Washington's Charter School Act is to allow flexibility to innovate in areas such as scheduling, personnel, funding, and educational programs to improve student outcomes and academic achievement of at-risk student populations.
 Washington charter public schools: